 Monmouth’s program, housed in the School of Social Work, will grant successful Fellows Master of Social Work (MSW) degrees with concentrations available in clinical practice with families and children, as well as international and community development.
 A joint master of arts in public policy degree is also available, as is a joint master of divinity degree in association with Drew University.

 Dr. Robin Mama, dean of the School of Social Work, said, “We are thrilled to partner with the Peace Corps in the Fellows program.
 We enjoy having the returning Peace Corps volunteers in the Monmouth community as graduate students in our Master of Social Work program.
 Their experience will benefit the classroom as well as the community where their Peace Corps experience will definitely be put to use in their field internships.”
 Volunteers who have satisfactorily completed their Peace Corps service will be eligible for the program which, besides class work towards the degree, will include internships geared toward assisting individuals, families, and communities in New Jersey to address social issues.
-Fellows will be awarded graduate assistantships which will cover room and board, and up to nine credit hours of tuition remission.
+Fellows will be awarded either a Resident Assistantship which will cover room and board or a Graduate Assistantship which will provide 6 credit hours tuition remission.

 When Monmouth University first became a partner school, Peace Corps Director Ron Tschetter said, "I am enthusiastic about our new partnership with Monmouth University.
 With this partnership, the Peace Corps will have the opportunity to further develop the skills of volunteers in the area of social work.
 I am confident that Monmouth University will be a strong [Peace Corps Fellows] partner.”